 - Flexible, by maintaining the extensibility that allows developers to make changes when needed based on shifting market dynamics, and empowers Sitecore partners and customers to create differentiated experiences so they can meet the wide variety of market demands seen today.

-- Intelligent, with fully-integrated AI and ML technologies delivered as a service throughout the platform to help users predict behavior, act on data, and serve up the right content in real-time.
+- Intelligent, with integrated AI and ML technologies delivered as a service throughout the platform to help users predict behavior, act on data, and serve up the right content in real-time.

 When will Sitecore’s SaaS digital experience management platform be available?